LanyingWang25/SWOT/README.md

 SWOT is a spatially weighted optimal transport method that integrates single-cell RNA sequencing data with spatial transcriptomics data for the inference of cell-type composition and single-cell spatial maps.
 It contains two principal components: an optimal transport module for learning a cell-to-spot mapping and a cell mapping module for estimating cell-type proportions, cell numbers, and cell coordinates per spot.

-All the processed data required to produce figures presented in the manuscript can be found at Zenodo: https://doi.org/10.5281/zenodo.16737576.
+All the analysis code and processed data required to produce main figures presented in the manuscript can be found at Figshare: https://doi.org/10.6084/m9.figshare.29827427.

 ## Installation
 We suggest using a separate conda environment for installing SWOT.
 SWOT can be run in Windows Powershell or Linux Bash shell.